-In the 1940s, Publix supermarkets only carried a limited amount of bakery items.
-Some were provided by suppliers and other items were baked in the store.
+Dec.
+26, 2016 — In the 1940s, Publix supermarkets only carried a limited amount of bakery items.
+Some were provided by suppliers, and other items were baked in the store.

-In the 1950s, George Jenkins approached Emmett Lundy, owner of Lundy’s Bakery, to supply local Publix stores with fresh-baked goods on a consistent basis.
+In 1950, George Jenkins approached Emmett Lundy, owner of Lundy’s Bakery in Lakeland, Florida, to supply local Publix stores with fresh-baked goods on a consistent basis.

-When Lundy retired in 1951, George Jenkins bought Lundy’s company and continued to supply the local Publix stores from this central bakery.
+When Lundy retired in 1951, Jenkins bought his company and continued to supply the local Publix stores from this central bakery.

-Mr. Jenkins saw the value and convenience that in-store baked goods would bring to customers.
-In 1957, the first Publix Danish Bakery store opened in the Southgate Shopping Center in Lakeland, Florida, located next to the store.
-Adjacent bakeries also opened in other locations, eventually moving inside the actual store as a bakery department.
-During the 1970s and 1980s, Publix opened just as many bakeries as they did grocery stores.
+Jenkins saw the value and convenience that in-store baked goods would bring to customers.
+In 1957, when the Publix Super Market opened in the Southgate Shopping Center in Lakeland, the first Publix Danish Bakery also opened in the same plaza.
+After that, adjacent bakeries began opening in other locations, eventually moving inside the stores as bakery departments.
+During the 1970s and ‘80s, Publix opened just as many bakeries as they did grocery stores.

 In 1972, the Publix Bakery plant opened in Lakeland, employing 27 associates.
-The focus was on having fresh baked products in every store and the plant was the support for helping our bakery system grow.
-Where Publix didn’t have bakeries in-store, a “box program” from the bakery plant with overnight delivery of fresh baked products was delivered five times a week.
-Ready-to-serve baked products such as muffins, crème cakes, cornbread and cupcakes were processed in the plant.
+The focus was on having freshly baked products in every store, and the plant was the support for helping our bakery system grow.
+Where Publix didn’t have bakeries in-store, a “box program” from the bakery plant with overnight delivery of freshly baked products was delivered five times a week.
+Ready-to-serve baked products, such as muffins, crème cakes, cornbread and cupcakes, were processed in the plant.

 Today, the facility is about 225,000 square feet, with more than 400 associates producing a variety of delicious baked goods.